The Gay Word

-During Pamela Taylor's CBC radio interview, host Andy Barrie showcased the classic liberal mentality that leads many Canadians to believe that conservatives cannot be openly gay.
-By asking why there were no openly gay Conservatives, Barrie exhibited his own overt liberal ignorance.
+During Pamela Taylor's CBC radio interview, Andy Barrie showcased the classic liberal mentality that leads many Canadians to believe that conservatives can't be openly gay.
 The fact that Barrie didn't bother to press Taylor on the issue only proves how unprepared he was for her answer.
 He was actually expecting her to prove his point by stumbling and failing to provide an answer at all.

 It turns out that there are openly gay conservatives.
-We just don't hear much about them because the media tends to deliberately avoid the issue.
+We just don't hear much about them because the media deliberately avoids the issue.

 The truth is, John Baird has been a warrior for the gay and lesbian community.
 He has consistently avoided voting with many of his fellow Tories against legislation that advances gay rights.
 It also turns out that John Baird is revered and respected by Ottawa's gay community.
 Baird not only attends annual gay pride events, he has publicly condemned gay rights abuses in Africa.
 He has also been known to frequent Byzantium, a Toronto cocktail lounge that prides itself for being “the grand matriarch of the gay village”.